Remuneration to senior executives

 Remuneration shall be on market terms and consist of the following components: fixed salary, any variable remuneration according to separate agreement, pension, and other benefits.
-In addition, the General Meeting may, if resolved, make an offer for long-term incentive programs such as share or share price-related remuneration or incentive programs.
-Such long-term incentive programs are resolved by the General Meeting and are therefore not covered by these guidelines.
+In addition, the general meeting may resolve on making offers for long-term incentive programs such as share or share price-related remuneration or incentive programs.
+Such long-term incentive programs are resolved by the general meeting and are therefore not covered by these guidelines.

 The fixed salary consists of fixed cash salary and is reviewed annually.
 The fixed salary reflects the requirements for the position regarding competence, responsibility, complexity and how the position is expected to contribute to achieving the business goals.
 Furthermore, the fixed salary shall be individual and differentiated, and reflect predetermined and achieved performance targets.

 In addition to fixed salary, the CEO and other members of the executive management may, in accordance with separate agreement, receive variable remuneration in the event of compliance with predetermined criteria.
 Any variable remuneration consists of annual variable cash remuneration and may not exceed 50 percent of the fixed annual salary for the CEO and 30 percent for other senior executives.